Blue-Cardigan/whatgov/src/content/privacy-policy.md

 ## 8. Cookies and Tracking

 ### 8.1 Essential Cookies
-- Authentication
+- Authentication (supabase-auth-token)
-- Security
+- Security features
-- Basic functionality
+- Basic site functionality

-### 8.2 Optional Cookies
-- Analytics
-- Personalisation
-- Performance monitoring

-### 8.3 Cookie Control
-- Cookie preferences can be managed in settings
-- Browser settings can block cookies
-- Some features may not work without cookies
+We do not use any non-essential or tracking cookies.

 ## 9. Children's Privacy

-- Minimum age: 13 years
+- Minimum age: 16 years
-- Parental consent required under 13
+- Educational institutions may facilitate access for students under 16 through institutional accounts
-- We do not knowingly collect children's data
+- We do not knowingly collect data from users under 16 outside educational contexts
-- We will delete any identified children's data
+- We will delete any identified underage user data

 ## 10. International Data Transfers